Danielkague/crypto_buddy_chatbot/README.md

 - Never invest more than you can afford to lose
 - Consider consulting a financial advisor

-For further practice try this commands;
+**For further practice try this commands;**

-"How's Bitcoin doing?"
+- How's Bitcoin doing?

-"What's the most sustainable crypto?"
+- What's the most sustainable crypto?

-"Show me trending coins"
+- Show me trending coins

-"Compare Bitcoin and Ethereum"
+- Compare Bitcoin and Ethereum

-"What's the market sentiment?"
+- What's the market sentiment?

-"Suggest a portfolio"

-"Risk of Solana"
+- Suggest a portfolio
+- Risk of Solana

+ruwanjeh2@gmail.com
+adelewigitz@gmail.com
+patmbugus@gmail.com
+mwaringarajab01@gmail.com
+daniel.kague@gmail.com